kyma-project/istio/docs/contributor/adr/0018-restarter-component.md

 controller-runtime's cache supports a `TransformFunc` that is applied to every object before it is stored in the informer cache.
-By setting a `TransformFunc` on each `ByObject` entry (or globally via `DefaultTransform`), the restarter can strip fields that are never used in predicate evaluation — such as `managedFields`, `ownerReferences`, and the full pod spec — before the object is committed to memory.
+By setting a `TransformFunc` on each `ByObject` entry (or globally via `DefaultTransform`), the restarter can strip fields that are never used in predicate evaluation — such as `managedFields`, `ownerReferences`, and the full Pod spec — before the object is committed to memory.

 The transform function retains only the fields required for predicate evaluation.
 If any of the predicates require additional fields, they must be added to the transform function.